-What is important in these verses is that the event of seeing the Saints-them that had gotten the victory over the beast, came after John saw that the angels were ready to pour out the plagues, and that the plagues had not yet started.
-Eventually the order was given to pour out the wrath of God on the wicked “And I heard a great voice out of the temple saying to the seven angels, Go your ways, and pour out the vials of the wrath of God upon the earth (Revelation 16:1).”
+What is important in these verses is that the event of seeing the Saints-them that had gotten the victory over the beast, came after John saw that the angels were ready to pour out the plagues and that the plagues had not yet started.
+Eventually, the order was given to pour out the wrath of God on the wicked “And I heard a great voice out of the temple saying to the seven angels, Go your ways, and pour out the vials of the wrath of God upon the earth (Revelation 16:1).”

 But who are the Saints John saw on the sea of glass?
-The sea of glass which is found in Heaven, was first mentioned in Revelation 4:6, “And before the throne there was a sea of glass like unto crystal: and in the midst of the throne, and round about the throne, were four beasts full of eyes before and behind.”
+The sea of glass which is found in Heaven was first mentioned in Revelation 4:6, “And before the throne, there was a sea of glass like unto crystal: and in the midst of the throne, and round about the throne, were four beasts full of eyes before and behind.”
 John saw the saints standing on the sea of glass.
 These Saints were singing the Song of Moses, “And they sing the song of Moses the servant of God, and the song of the Lamb, saying, Great and marvelous are thy works, Lord God Almighty; just and true are thy ways, thou King of saints (Revelation 15:3).”
 These Saints who were in Heaven before the plagues started were also described in Revelation 14:1-3.

-“And I looked, and, lo, a Lamb stood on the mount Sion, and with him an hundred forty and four thousand, having his Father’s name written in their foreheads.
-And I heard a voice from heaven, as the voice of many waters, and as the voice of a great thunder: and I heard the voice of harpers harping with their harps: And they sung as it were a new song before the throne, and before the four beasts, and the elders: and no man could learn that song but the hundred and forty and four thousand, which were redeemed from the earth (Revelation 14:1-3).”
+“And I looked, and, lo, a Lamb stood on the mount Sion, and with him a hundred forty and four thousand, having his Father’s name written in their foreheads.
+And I heard a voice from heaven, as the voice of many waters, and as the voice of a great thunder: and I heard the voice of harpers harping with their harps: And they sang as it were a new song before the throne and before the four beasts, and the elders: and no man could learn that song but the hundred and forty and four thousand, which were redeemed from the earth (Revelation 14:1-3).”

 John continued to show us that these Saints were singing in Revelation 15:4-5.
 He said, “And after that (which is the singing of the song), I looked, and, behold, the temple of the tabernacle of the testimony in heaven was opened: And the seven angels came out of the temple, having the seven plagues, clothed in pure and white linen, and having their breasts girded with golden girdles.
-And one of the four beasts gave unto the seven angels seven golden vials full of the wrath of God, who liveth for ever and ever.
+And one of the four beasts gave unto the seven angels seven golden vials full of the wrath of God, who liveth forever and ever.
 And the temple was filled with smoke from the glory of God, and from his power; and no man was able to enter into the temple, till the seven plagues of the seven angels were fulfilled.”

 At this time, the seven plagues had not started.
 They eventually got started as stated in Revelation 16:1-2, “And I heard a great voice out of the temple saying to the seven angels, ‘Go your ways, and pour out the vials of the wrath of God upon the earth’.
-And the first went, and poured out his vial upon the earth; and there fell a noisome and grievous sore upon the men which had the mark of the beast and upon them which worshiped his image.”
+And the first went, and poured out his vial upon the earth, and there fell a noisome and grievous sore upon the men which had the mark of the beast and upon them which worshiped his image.”